z1chh/AI-Agent/README.md

 ## Playing a game

-To start playing a game, we need to implement [_agents_](agents/agent.py).
+To start playing a game, we need to use [_agents_](agents/agent.py).
 For example, to play the game using two random agents (agents which take a random action), run the following:

 ```bash
 python simulator.py --player_1 random_agent --player_2 random_agent